 Calendula officinalis, the pot marigold, ruddles, common marigold or Scotch marigold,is a plant in the genus Calendula of the family Asteraceae.
 It is probably native to southern Europe, though its long history of cultivation makes its precise origin unknown, and it may possibly be of garden origin.
 It is also widely naturalised further north in Europe (as far as southern England) and elsewhere in warm temperate regions of the world.

 The Latin specific epithet officinalis refers to the plant’s medical and herbal uses.

-Agro Shqiponja for season can provide approximately 1.5 to 2 tons of this product.
+Agro Shqiponja for this season can provide approximately 1 to 1.5 tons of this product.